PKJok/Candidate-Gene-Search/candidate_gene_searching.md

 #### `$1==chr && $3=="exon" && $4>=start && $5<=end`

-Applies the following filters to each line of the GTF file:
+Applies the following filters to each line of the GTF/GFF file:

 | Condition | Description |
 |------------|------------|